 This delightful area of Lancashire includes miles of lovely riverside walking, fine views of the Forest of Bowland Hills and a series of historical towns and villages.

 Use the links to view full route information including elevation profiles, interactive maps and GPS downloads.

 You can also view an overview map of all the routes in the using the Ribble Valley Walk Map>>

-|Beacon Fell Country Park||2 miles (3 km)||Explore 271 acres of woodland, moorland and farmland in the Forest of Bowland AONB.
-Beacon Fell is situated 266 metres (873 feet) above sea level giving fabulous views of Morecambe Bay and the Isle of Man (on a clear day).
-There are several miles of lovely woodland walking trails and an excellent visitor centre with a wealth of information.
-Beacon Fell is situated a few miles north of Preston.|
+|Explore 271 acres of woodland, moorland and farmland in the Forest of Bowland AONB.
+Beacon Fell is situated 266 metres (873 feet) above sea level giving fabulous views of Morecambe Bay, Blackpool Tower, Barrow, Pendle Hill, Longridge Fell, the Lake District Fells and the Isle of Man (on a clear day).
+At the hill summit there is a handy toposcope which shows all the different landmarks you can see.

 If you'd like to extend your walk you could head to the nearby Parlick and Fair Snape Fell where there is a wonderful footpath with fantastic views over the Forest of Bowland.
 View Full Details>>

 |Enjoy a waterside walk around these two reservoirs near the Lancashire village of Barley.
 There's lovely views across the water to the Forest of Bowland countryside and lots of water loving wildlife to see too.
 Look out for Tufted duck, Common goldeneye and Eurasian curlew as you make your way through the area.

 You can start your walk from the car park in Barley, about half a mile from the reservoirs.
 Follow footpaths north east and you will soon reach the lower reservoir where there's a nice trail running around the water.

 During the walk you can enjoy splendid views towards Pendle Hill.
 You can extend your walk by following the Pendle Way to the hill summit for great views back down to the reservoirs.
 View Full Details>>